-All application submissions will be reviewed by the full board at our annual meeting the end of June each year.
-Applicants will be notified of the outcome of funding requests by the end of July after the board meeting.
+All application submissions will be reviewed by the full board at our annual meeting the end of May each year.
+Applicants will be notified of the outcome of funding requests in early June after the board meeting.

 Approval or rejection of any and all applications shall be at the sole discretion of the board of directors of the Good Shepherd Foundation of Ohio.
 The board reserves the right to waive any irregularities of the submission process it deems appropriate.